OC Transpo: Bus fleet

-As of 8 December 2023, OC Transpo has a fleet consisting of 937 buses, made up of 7 bus models:
+As of 8 December 2023, OC Transpo has a fleet consisting of 740 buses, made up of 8 bus models:

 Electric buses

-OC Transpo has purchased 4 electric New Flyer XE40 buses, which were delivered in November 2021, and entered service in early 2022.
-On June 7, 2021, a plan was announced that, if approved, would see 450 electric buses purchased by 2027, and full fleet electrification by 2036.
+OC Transpo purchased four electric New Flyer XE40 buses, which were delivered in November 2021, and entered service in early 2022.21 more XE40's went into service in early 2025 along with 4 brand new LFSe+'s around the same time.
+On 7 June 2021, a plan was announced that, if approved, would see 450 electric buses purchased by 2027, and full fleet electrification by 2036.

 Rail fleet

 Expansion fleet

 OC Transpo currently has seven four-car DEMU Stadler FLIRT from Stadler Rail for use when the Stage 2 improvements of the Trillium Line are completed.
 When these trains are introduced, the Alstom LINT DMU trains will be used on the Airport spur, between South Keys and Airport stations.

 An expansion fleet of 38 Alstom Citadis Spirit LRVs will also be built for the Stage 2 vehicle additional requirements for use on Line 1.

 Garages

-OC Transpo currently have 5 bus garages and two rail yards that house the fleet, and are also where vehicle maintenance is carried out.
+OC Transpo currently has 5 bus garages and two rail yards that house the fleet, and are also where vehicle maintenance is carried out.
 The garages are as follows: